foureyes/csci-ua.0480-spring2021-034/slides/js/promises.markdown

 <section markdown="block">
 ## Promises

-So, an alternate way to deal with this is to __use an API that allows to code as if we were dealing with simple, sequential operations__.
+So, an alternate way to deal with this is to __use an API that allows us to code as if we were dealing with simple, sequential operations__.

-One of these APIs, __Promise__, is in ES6 and is actually [already available on a lot of browsers](http://caniuse.com/#feat=promises)
+One of these APIs, [Promise](https://promisesaplus.com/), is in ES6 and is [available on most browsers](https://caniuse.com/promises).

 A __Promise__ is an object that __represents an asynchronous action__ - some operation that may or may not have been completed yet.